domnantas/rabbit-worker/README.md

 This is an API which changes the route parameter on every request.
 Can you find the rabbit?
 Here are the API details:

 > There are 100 routes - from /0 to /99.
 Only one of them will respond with a rabbit.
 Every time you make a request, the rabbit jumps to adjecent route.
-For example, if the rabbit is currently on route /20, you make a requestt to /68, the rabbit will jump to either /19 or /21.
+For example, if the rabbit is currently on route /20, you make a request to /68, the rabbit will jump to either /19 or /21.
 Can you catch the rabbit?

 The worker is published on https://rabbit.domnantas.workers.dev/